phivk/gradu.al/content/blog/we-are-gardeners-of-the-internet.md

 It became apparent rather quickly that we had to do something with this.
 At the final party in the Greenhouse Philipp presented not only the idea for this initiative but also the actual chair he had painted during the week of the festival by showing it on camera as he held it in, yes, a forest in Germany.
 He had designed a few virtual chairs as well which we used in the greenhouse to have our facilitated break-out conversations to reflect on the week we've shared together.

 Again, the beauty of this analogy did not go lost on me.
 The efficacy of using a visual that describes the seats we sit on behind our desktops, at our schools, offices and homes as we spend our days working, reading and writing is hard to ignore.
-Much of our lives nowadays is spent online, our virtual avatars roaming freely throughout the web - yet our physical bodies remain static as they serve as vessels of our true intent.
-The seats that carry us as we navigate the endless possibilities of the web hold true power, they ground us by providing a solid base in our efforts to connect, learn and socialize.
+Much of our lives nowadays is spent online, our virtual avatars roaming freely throughout the web - yet our physical bodies remain static as they serve as vessels of our true intent. **The seats that carry us as we navigate the endless possibilities of the web hold true power, they ground us by providing a solid base in our efforts to connect, learn and socialize**.
 I didn't quite see it coming but what started out as a simple pun that planting seeds grew not into flowers but into seats turned into something much deeper, and I'll continue to reflect on as we look forward to taking on new projects.

 I hope you realize the power you hold in that seat of yours as well.